Heartstopper Season 3: Production Officially Begins & What We Know So Far

 Multiple sources, including UKCastingNews, indicate an October 2023 filming start for the third season of Heartstopper, which was ordered alongside season 2 in May 2022.

-See-Saw Films handles the production for the show and listings indicate that the show will once again be filming in London in the UK.
+See-Saw Films handles the production for the show, and listings indicate that the show will again be filming in London in the UK.

-Alice Oseman, the original creator of the graphic novel on which the series is based, continues to write the Netflix series with Euros Lyn having directed all episodes up until this point.
+Alice Oseman, the original creator of the graphic novel on which the series is based, continues to write the Netflix series, with Euros Lyn having directed all episodes up until now.

-On October 2nd, 2023, Netflix UK revealed in a tweet that production has officially begun on season 3.
+On October 2nd, 2023, Netflix UK tweeted that production has officially begun on season 3.

+On October 4th, we got some first-look pictures of the team filming the new season, specifically at a beach at Lyme Regis in Dorset.

 Naturally, most of the main cast will return for the third season of Heartstopper;

-Note: Editor’s note: Contains additional contributions by Jacob Robinson.